Polish art

-Pavilion of Poland (Józef Czajkowski) in Paris, 1925.
-Building was awarded Grand Prix in the Paris expo.

-Basalt relief in Art Déco style showing Polish coat of arms in Ministry of Transport in Warsaw (1931).

-Abstract, colorful, op art ceramic mosaics in Warszawa Śródmieście railway station in Poland by Wojciech Fangor (1963).

-Warszawa Śródmieście railway station created by architect Jerzy Sołtan together with optical art painter Wojciech Fangor (1963).

 Nineteenth century

 Polish art has often reflected European trends while maintaining its unique character.

 The Kraków school of history painting developed by Jan Matejko produced monumental portrayals of significant events and customs throughout Polish history.
 He is referred to as the most famous Polish painter or even as the "national painter" of Poland.
 Stanisław Witkiewicz was an ardent supporter of Realism in Polish art, its main representative being Jozef Chełmoński.